-20 Best Xbox Series X|S RPGs of All Time - Gameranx
+28 Best Xbox Series X/S RPGs of All Time - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S, Nintendo Switch

 Developed by ZA/UM, Disco Elysium is great for fans of mystery.
 The game takes place in a large city recovering from war and players control an amnesiac detective who must solve a murder mystery.
-Throughout the game, the detective slowly recalls events from his own past, moving the plot forward.
-Inspired by the game Planescape Torment, Disco Elysium does not have any type of combat and instead offers skill checks and a dialogue tree.
+Throughout the game, the detective slowly recalls events from his own past and the past of the world around him, moving the plot forward.
+Inspired by the game Planescape Torment, Disco Elysium does not have any type of combat, instead offering skill checks and a robust dialogue tree.
 The Final Cut was released in 2021, offering fans a more expanded version with full voice acting and new content.

 #13 Stardew Valley